Love is patient, love is kind

 Patience is so hard!
 I’m con.stant.ly bringing myself back to patience.
 And while patience has kindness in it, it’s not just about warm fuzzy feelings.
 Goals set with patience are also more productive than those set with urgency.
 Patience allows us to set expectations that are reasonable, stopping before overwhelm paralyzes us.
 When we cultivate patience with ourselves and others, we have more chances to succeed more often so that we build momentum, a sense of capability, and have our change be more sustainable.

 Real, sustainable change does not happen suddenly.
 Compassionate change allows for micro-adaptations (physically, relationally, financially, cognitively, emotionally, etc).
-We are always adapting - it’s a process we can come to trust - but it happens imperfectly slowly - not in the timing we wish for, not in the ways we might expect, and not a linear “straight line up” without slip-ups.
+We are always adapting.
+It’s a process we can come to trust - but it happens imperfectly, slowly - not in the timing we wish for, not in the ways we might expect, and not in a linear “straight line up” without slip-ups.
 We don’t look at a sapling and ask it to be a full-grown oak tree already.
 We know there will be years of fast growth and slow growth due to weather/soil conditions.
 We appreciate it, as it is, at every stage of growth.

-Just as compassion is a daily practice - decisions at a crossroad of judgment and non-judgment - so is patience.
-Continuing to notice those feelings or expectations of urgency or impatience in the face of suffering, and choosing tender, motivating patience.
+Just as compassion is a daily practice - small decisions made at crossroads of judgment and non-judgment - so is patience.
+Continuing to notice those feelings or expectations of urgency or impatience in the face of suffering, and choosing motivating, tender patience.

 These days, I’m practicing patience with myself during meditation.
 I notice a restless mind, notice how it can add stress to my experiences, and wish for greater skill to quiet my thoughts.
-But each time I sit to meditate, I remind myself to find patience and trust the process.
-I repeat the exercise, letting go of the immediate outcome, trusting that the practice will walk me towards where I wish to go.
+But each time I sit to meditate, I must remind myself to find patience and trust the process.
+I repeat the exercise, attempting to let go of the immediate outcome in favor of trusting the practice to walk me towards where I wish to go.

 Where are you struggling with patience these days?
 Where are you succeeding?
 How do those feel different?